joshbeckman/andjosh.github.io/_posts/2020-05-09-cleaning-up-ruby-threads-and-activerecord-connections.md

 You may wonder why we don't always need to do this release call for ActiveRecord database connections elsewhere in our codebase.
 It's because ActiveRecord itself actually maintains a count of database connections created during each Rack request (one thread per request) and releases them back to the pool once the request has finished.
 You only need to manually clear active connections when spawning your own threads.

-As an alternative, [ActiveRecord also has a `with_connection` method][1] that you can use as a wrapper.
-I don't prefer this method, as it will _always_ check out a database connection (and return it for you), even if the execution doesn't end up needing it.
-I would recommend clearing any connections that happen to have been used instead.

 Now, if you run the second version above, __you will still have the same problem__!
 This time, exceptions will only appear when your server is running close to its limit of active connections (which will depend on your puma/unicorn/whatever configuration).
 You will still run out of pooled database connections because you actually need _additional connections_ for each worker instance of your server.

 The most common Ruby servers (puma, unicorn) run by creating set of worker instances of your app, which then handle incoming requests.
 Generally, each of those workers will spawn threads (up to a limit) to handle responding to requests concurrently.
 Let's say you have 2 puma workers, and configure a limit of 5 threads per worker.
 This means that your server can handle up to 10 concurrent open client connections.